Azure/autorest.typescript/packages/typespec-test/test/openai_generic/generated/typespec-ts/README.md

 ### Install the `@msinternal/openai-generic` package

-Install the OpenAi client library for JavaScript with `npm`:
+Install the OpenAI client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/openai-generic